Greendayser/web-app-calendar/README.md

 Run the WebcalendarApplication.java file\
 Now you can make requests on http://localhost:8080/url (url could be availabilities/get for example) \
-Or simply open Request.http to test the requests
+Or simply open `Request.http` to test the requests on the backend if you use `intellij idea` \
+Or use`Postman` and copy the request present in `Request.http`